 Kevin T. Jones

 Kevin earned his B.A. in Communication Studies from Biola University, his M.A. in Speech Communication from the University of California at Fullerton, and his Ph.D. in Rhetoric and Public Address from Louisiana State University.

-Kevin lives in Newberg with his wife Michelle and their five children.
-They attend and are all very involved in Second Street Community Church.
+Kevin serves as the department adviser to Lambda Pi Eta – the national communication honor society.
+Kevin is an avid bicyclist and lives in Newberg with his wife Michelle and their four children.
+They attend and are all involved in Newberg Friends Church.